10 Must-See Attractions in Mexico City (And Why Each One Is Worth Your Time)

 4. Chapultepec Park

-The park contains two of Mexico City’s top attractions: Chapultepec Castle is the only authentic castle that was home to royalty in North America.
-It is adjacent to the National History Museum, which was the former home of Emperor Maximilian I and Empress Carlota.
+The park contains Chapultepec Castle, one of Mexico City’s top attractions.
+It is the only authentic castle that was home to royalty in North America and also houses the National History Museum, which was the former home of Emperor Maximilian I and Empress Carlota.

 5. Zócalo

-Zócalo once was the center of Aztec culture and society in the 16th century.
+Zócalo once stood at the heart of Aztec civilization.
 Now, it is the historic center of Mexico City, or centro historico as it is called in Spanish.

 6. Food Tour